CASE STUDY

 About VoltSafe

-The specific product that I worked on, VoltSafe Marine, is an all-in-one solution that pairs a smart, marine-grade power pedestal (post with outlets to supply electricity) with a connected marina management software—giving marina managers a single platform to manage power usage, metering, reservations, and customer billing.
+The specific product that I worked on, VoltSafe Marine, is an all-in-one solution that pairs a smart, marine-grade power pedestal (post with outlets to supply electricity) with a marina management software.
+It gives marina managers a single platform to manage power usage, reservations, and customer billing.

 VoltSafe Marine pedestals installed at Wigwam!